marclassort/BileMo/readme.md

 - **JMSSerializerBundle**: serializes the data
 - **BazingaHateoasBundle**: implements the 3rd level of Richardson model
 - **NelmioApiDocBundle**: allows to document the API
+- **JWT Authentication Bundle**: implements authentication with token to the API

 ## **Run a local web server**